 In addition to these specific reasons to implement peer teacher evaluation programs, there are additional intangible outcomes related to teaching practice, one of which is reflective teaching.
 Hammersley-Fletcher and Orsmond (2005) define reflective practice as reflecting on the process of teaching.
 They believe peer observation creates a reflective practitioner who can understand the why of the learning process, not only the how.
 If a peer observer conveys the most objective feedback he or she is able, then partakes in a reflective dialogue with the observed educator, improved future instruction can occur.
 Marshall’s (2004) model of Peer Enhancement of Learning and Teaching, which includes team teaching, moderate assessment and feedback, curriculum development, and annual project review, also encourages reflective teaching.
 The nature of this comprehensive model encourages individual and team reflection on good practices, which leads to professional development.

-Current research overwhelmingly points to the benefits of peer teacher evaluation.
+Current research points to the benefits of peer teacher evaluation.
 A professional community that includes peer observation leads to authentic pedagogy, which boosts student achievement (Louis & Marks, 1998).
 Donnelly (2007) claims that peer observation helps connect theory and practice and increases self-confidence and self-efficacy.
 Furthermore, Fullerton (2000) highlights numerous benefits to peer observation of teaching, which has become common practice in higher education the United Kingdom.
 Teachers are validated in what is working well and are able to collaborate with colleagues to problem solve and align theory with practice.
 Teachers can also gain confidence and competence.
 Moreover, Fullerton offers a list of benefits derived from teacher peer observation:

 Insight into what helps learners to learn and what happens in effective teaching sessions;